This webpage contains affiliate links. Please read our disclosure policy.

 Pistachios are a type of tree nut.
 Pistachios offer plenty of protein, fiber and fat in their small package.
 They are also rich in vitamins A and C and are a good source of minerals including calcium, magnesium, phosphorous and potassium.
 They are also calorie dense.
 Pistachios can be purchased raw or roasted, salted or unsalted.

 Pistachios are available year-round and can be purchased in their shells or with their shells removed.
 You can also purchase pistachios raw or roasted.

 If you are selecting pistachios with their shells, choose those with partially opened shells.
 Closed shells indicate that the nuts are immature and thus flavourless.

-Whether the nut is shelled or unshelled, look for the greenest nuts you can find.
+Whether the nut is shelled or unshelled, look for the GREENEST nuts you can find.
 This is a sign of great flavour and maturity.
 If you can't find raw pistachios in your local store, we can recommend quality pistachios which you can order online.

 Be sure to check the nuts frequently and to stir them to ensure even toasting.
 Once toasted, let them cool for a few hours before eating or using for preparation in your sweet or savoury recipes.

 One of the simplest way to enjoy pistachios is as a snack on their own.
 You can also sprinkle them over yogurt of oatmeal or top a salad with them.
 Pistachios can be used instead of breadcrumbs as a crust for baked fish or chicken - this is a great gluten-free option.
 Pistachios are ideal ingredients in cookies and other desserts.